markersData/TidyDataProject/CodeBook.md

 4. From the big dataset it extracted just the measurements of mean and standard deviation.
 It tweaked the variables names a bit (removed "(),-") and standardized on CamelCap names.
 5. Finally it created a new dataset with the average of each variable for each activity and each subject and wrote the dataset to a file named *MeanSummaryDataSet.csv*.

-*MeanSummaryDataSet.csv* has a 68 value feature vector for each subject/activity pair.
+*MeanSummaryDataSet.csv* has a 68 value feature vector for each subject/activity pair, including activity and subject.

 Its features are: